Best Smith Sunglasses for Fishing and Water Sports 2023

 Comfort: Fishing sunglasses should fit snugly on your face so they don’t fall off in the water or bobble on your nose when you’re cruising in a boat at full speed.
 They should also not give you a headache, or any other ache, during a full day on the water.

-Man tenkara fishing with smith fishing sunglasses on
+Man tenkara fishing with Smith fishing sunglasses on

 Tenkara fly fishing on the Henry’s Fork of the Snake River near Island Park, Idaho.